SAP-archive/cloud-apis-virtual-event/exercises/03/readme.md

 ![simple workflow definition](simple-definition.png)

-But it will do for what we want.
+But it will do for what we need.

 We need to build the deployable artifact with the standard MTA build tool `mbt` (which is already available in the context of the App Studio shell sessions) and then deploy it with `cf`.